 Perimeter 81 is a very secure VPN.
 On top of that, the business packages include several options to manage accounts and servers.
 All of this adds up to one of the best VPN options out there for businesses.

-NordVPN Teams gives you the option to apply for a dedicated IP address and a dedicated server.
+NordLayer (previously known as NordVPN Teams) gives you the option to apply for a dedicated IP address and a dedicated server.
 So NordVPN allows you to scale up once you need a dedicated IP address or your own server.
-NordVPN is user friendly, which shows from the business package the company offers.
+NordVPN is user-friendly, which shows from the business package the company offers.
 You will be assigned a dedicated account manager, you gain access to a dashboard on which you can manage your user accounts, and they offer centralized billing so you don’t get dozens of invoices.

 Which companies could benefit from using a VPN?